brabster/tw-site-mkdocs/docs/posts/2024-07-31-map-over-array-in-bigquery/index.md

 I showed how to "map" the functional programming `map` and `filter` concepts to BigQuery by thinking in terms of little embedded SQL statements over unnested arrays as tables.
 I've not yet had any need to use `reduce`, the other function that springs to mind, so I'll update this if I ever need it.

-This approach seems to work generally across engines.
+This approach seems to work generally across SQL engines with minimal dialect variation.
 Some data warehouses provide functions that implement these capabilities more directly and naturally.
 For example, the Trino (was Presto) engine under AWS Athena provides [transform (for map)](https://trino.io/docs/current/functions/array.html#transform), [filter](https://trino.io/docs/current/functions/array.html#filter) and [reduce](https://trino.io/docs/current/functions/array.html#reduce) functions over arrays.